barunkumar04/barunkumar04/README.md

 ## ✨ Fun fact
 - The photographer inside me awakens, when I buy a new smart phone :)
-- The picture in header one of my mobile clicked photo 🌞🌾
+- The picture in header one of my mobile clicked photo 🌞🌾.
+Captioned as - "Thousand swards"
 - If you liked that, there are few more such clicks 👇😊
   <details>
     <summary><i>The mighty one</i></summary>